helixDATA996/PLM-RiPP/README.md

-PLM-RiPP: A Protein Language Model for RiPP Discovery and Classification
+PLM-RiPP: A protein language model-based framework for long-tailed multi-class classification of RiPP precursors

 A deep learning framework for classifying Ribosomally synthesized and Post-translationally modified Peptides (RiPPs) using ESM-C protein language model embeddings.